RichMorin/SPARQLy-GUIs/docs/resources.markdown

 ### CoffeeScript

-I prefer CoffeeScript to JavaScript.
+We prefer CoffeeScript to JavaScript;
-The syntax is cleaner, more powerful, and safer (by default).
+its syntax is cleaner, more powerful, and safer (by default).
 That said, JavaScript is certainly allowed in recipes.

 * [CoffeeScript             ]({{ page._cs }})